 Earning an MSL Opens a Myriad of Options

 Earning your MSL will positively impact both your earning potential and your career plans.
 However, there is no one clear-cut path to take when it comes to where the MSL can take you.
 Part of finding success with this degree is knowing how you will put it to use before you put in the time and money pursuing it.

 In general, the MSL is ideal for career advancement for people who work with lawyers and would benefit from a larger and systematic perspective on legal matters.
 The coursework involved in obtaining the MSL will give you this perspective.
 It’s also great if you work with the law and need to better understand the sometimes mysterious rules around the role the law plays in your work or your organization.
 If you are looking to reorient their career, an MSL helps you acquire legal knowledge and skills to pivot without spending three years earning a JD.
 Earning an MSL is also more comprehensive than on-the-job training.

 The MSL can help you move up from a middle management position.
 It is also a great way to grow your authority at your organization.
 Earning this degree can show you are ready to take on greater responsibility, as well.

 MSL Careers: Let’s Get Specific

 Many MSL programs focus on specific concentrations, which will apply to specific fields.
-For example, at Pitt Law we offer MSL degrees with specializations in health care compliance, human resources law, or international business and dispute resolution.
+For example, at Pitt Law we offer MSL degrees with specializations in corporate compliance, health care compliance, human resources law, or international business law.
 The MSL core courses teach you about the U.S. legal system and provide a solid foundation in a wide range of legal topics.
 Then, students move into their chosen areas of specialization.

 Senior Compliance Officer or Director